bingyang-hu/Full-Stack-Web-Developer/Django/Notes.md

 Git: a version control system that helps keep track of changes in your code

 Github: a company and web that helps manage git and hosts your files on their site

+## 178. Social Clone Part Three

+from django.contrib.auth import views as auth_views

+Its goal is to use Django's own view: login and logout view, rather than cearting them by yourself.